calculix/CalculiX-Examples/Test/Meanrot/README.md

 <img src="Refs/mx.png" width="400"><img src="Refs/my.png" width="400">
 <img src="Refs/mz-disp.png" width="400"><img src="Refs/mesh.png" width="400">

-(2.13 only) The stress profiles are hyperbolic with distance from the center of gravity (a linear distribution would be expected).
+The stress profiles are hyperbolic with distance from the center of gravity (a linear distribution would be expected).
 The stress peaks at the corners and at the edge come from equal weight per node (in contrast to surface based distributing coupling, mean rot mpc is not area-aware).

 <img src="Refs/stress.png">